DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 item.
 The owner also has the prerogative to determine who else may use that item, and under what circumstances.
-A distinction is invoked between private and public ownership: that is, the object is ‘private’ or off-limits to others, including the right to ask, or ‘public’ – others have a right to ask to use that particular object.
+A distinction is invoked between private and public ownership: that is, the object is ‘private’ (off-limits to others, including the right to ask) or ‘public’ (others have a right to ask to use that particular object).
 Although this example relates to contemporary Western material culture, anthropologists have also documented personal ownership of non-Western or traditional objects such as the *wanari* (short stout digging sticks)